JPaul23/Coursera_Capstone/README.md

 # Coursera_Capstone
-Coursera Capstone for Data science professional certificate
+This repo is for a Coursera Capstone for Data science professional certificate.